explosion/spaCy/website/docs/api/architectures.md

 plural noun does not become `a` if it is the third or fourth vowel from the end of the word.

+There are a few rare situations where a graphical character is expressed as more than one UTF-8 character, e.g. _i_ when representing the lower-case form of the Turkish letter _İ_.
+Such situations are supported, but the lengths of prefixes, suffixes and character search results may need to be increased accordingly.

+All lengths must be specified in ascending order.

 | Name                     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `width`                  | The output width.
 Also used as the width of the embedding tables.
 Recommended values are between `64` and `300`.
 If static vectors are included, a learned linear layer is used to map the vectors to the specified width before concatenating it with the other embedding outputs.
 A single maxout layer is then used to reduce the concatenated vectors to the final width. ~~int~~                                                              |